mootools/mootools-core/Docs/Element/Element.md

 Element Method: adopt {#Element:adopt}
 --------------------------------------

-Works like [Element:grab](#Element:grab), but allows multiple elements to be adopted.
+Works like [Element:grab](#Element:grab), but allows multiple elements to be adopted and only appended at the bottom.

 Inserts the passed element(s) inside the Element (which will then become the parent element).